 The proposed Local Development Plan 2013 had now been agreed by the Scottish Borders Council and is awaiting confirmation of adoption by Scottish Ministers.
 Reference was made to the corresponding policies within the proposed Plan.
-It was agreed that these corresponding policies within the proposed Plan did not raise any new material considerations in respect of this proposal.
+It was agreed that these corresponding policies within the proposed Plan.
+It was agreed that these corresponding policies within the proposed Plan.